wagood/laralist/README.md

 * [Dolby API SDK](https://github.com/andreia/php-sdk-dolby-api) Provides a PHP wrapper for [Dolby API](https://docs.dolby.io/).
 * [EnumConcern](https://github.com/emreyarligan/enum-concern) - A PHP Package for Effortless Enumeration Handling <!-- enum -->
 * [Facebook Graph PHP SDK](https://github.com/joelbutcher/facebook-php-graph-sdk) access the Facebook Platform from your PHP app.
+* [Fetch PHP](https://github.com/Thavarshan/fetch-php) is a modern HTTP client library for PHP that brings JavaScript's fetch API experience to PHP.
+Built on top of Guzzle, Fetch PHP allows you to write HTTP code with a clean, intuitive JavaScript-like syntax while still maintaining PHP's familiar patterns.
+With support for both synchronous and asynchronous requests, a fluent chainable API, and powerful retry mechanics, Fetch PHP streamlines HTTP operations in your PHP applications.
 * [FilePond](https://pqina.nl/filepond/) JavaScript library to upload files.
 [Uploading Files in Laravel Using FilePond](https://laravel-news.com/laravel-filepond)

 * [Fresns](https://fresns.org/) Social Network Service Software.
 General-purpose community product designed for cross-platform, and supports flexible and diverse content forms.
 It conforms to the trend of the times, satisfies a variety of operating scenarios, is more open and easier to re-development.